-During the three years of involvement with the PEA a series of individuals from the Center spent periods of time in Ghana ranging from 6 months to 18 months.
-Four of these individuals, working with officers and members of the PEA, gradually developed a series of mini-projects, or pilot efforts in a manner not unlike the idea set forth in the original proposal for a reform process referred to above.
+During the three years of involvement with the PEA a series of individuals from the Center spent periods of time in Ghana ranging from six to eighteen months.
+Four of these individuals, working with officers and members of the PEA, gradually developed a series of miniprojects, or pilot efforts in a manner not unlike the idea set forth in the original proposal for a reform process referred to above.
 Each of these four activities developed somewhat differently, depending on the nature of the activity and the specific local conditions encountered.
 Each of the four activities is summarized below to give the reader a sense of the implementation of the reform at the lowest level.